-н.
-AGRICULTURE AND FORESTRY RESOURCES In determining whether impacts to agricult agencies may refer to the California Agricul prepared by the California Dept. of Conserv agriculture and farmland.
-In determining w significant environmental effects, lead agen Department of Forestry and Fire Protection Forest and Range Assessment Project and t measurement methodology provided in Fo Would the project: tural Land E vation as an hether impa ncies may re regarding t he Forest Le valuation and Si optional model acts to forest res fer to information he state's inventor gacy Assessmen te Assessme to use in ass ources, inclu on compiled cory of fores t project; ar ent Mode essing im uding tim by the Ca t land, in nd forest l (1997) ppacts on berland, are alifornia cluding the carbon Potentially Significant Impact Less Than Significant With Mitigation Less Than Significant Impact No Impact Impact for which General Plan EIR is Sufficient a) Convert Prime Farmland, Unique Farmland, or Farmland of Statewide Importance (Farmland), as shown on the maps prepared pursuant to the Farmland Mapping and Monitoring Program of the California Resources Agency, to non-agricultural use?
-X b) Conflict with existing zoning for agricultural use, or a Williamson Act contract?
-X c) Conflict with existing zoning for, or cause rezoning of, forest land (as defined in Public Resources Code section 12220 (g)), timberland (as defined by Public Resources Code section 4526), or timberland zoned Timberland Production (as defined by Government Code section 51104 (g))?
-X d) Result in the loss of forest land or conversion of forest land to non-forest use?
-X e) Involve other changes in the existing environment which, due to their location or nature, could result in conversion of Farmland, to non- agricultural use or conversion of forest land to non-forest use?
-X a., b. and e.
-Conversion of Farmland, Conflict with Agricultural Zoning or Williamson Act - No Impact.
-The Farmland Mapping and Monitoring Program (FMMP) land classifications system monitors and documents land use changes that specifically affect California's agricultural land and is administered by the California Department of Conservation (CDC).
-The FMMP land classification system is cited by the State CEQA Guidelines as the preferred information source for determining the agricultural significance of a property (CEQA Guidelines, Appendix G).
-The CDC, Division of Land Resource Protection, Placer County Important Farmland Map of 2018 designates the project site as grazing land.
-This category is not considered Important Farmland under the definition in CEQA of "Agricultural Land" that is afforded consideration as to its potential significance (see CEQA Section 21060.1[a]), nor is it considered prime farmland, unique farmland, or farmland of statewide importance; therefore, the proposed project would not convert farmland to a non-agricultural use.
-Also, the project site contains no parcels that are under a Williamson Act contract.
-Therefore, because the project would not convert important farmland to non-agricultural uses, would not conflict with existing agricultural or forestry use zoning or Williamson Act contracts, or involve other changes that could result in the conversion of important farmlands to non-agricultural uses, there would be no agricultural use impacts.
+II.
+AGRICULTURE AND FORESTRY RESOURCES

+In determining whether impacts to agricultural resources are significant environmental effects, lead agencies may refer to the California Agricultural Land Evaluation and Site Assessment Model (1997) prepared by the California Dept. of Conservation as an optional model to use in assessing impacts on agriculture and farmland.
+In determining whether impacts to forest resources, including timberland, are significant environmental effects, lead agencies may refer to information compiled by the California Department of Forestry and Fire Protection regarding the state's inventory of forest land, including the Forest and Range Assessment Project and the Forest Legacy Assessment project; and forest carbon measurement methodology provided in Forest Protocols adopted by the California Air Resources Board.
+Would the project:

+Potentially Less Than Less Than No Impact for which Significant Significant With Significant Impact General Plan EIR Impact Mitigation Impact is Sufficient Convert Prime Farmland, Unique a) Χ Farmland, or Farmland of Statewide Importance (Farmland), as shown on the maps prepared pursuant to the Farmland Mapping and Monitoring Program of the California Resources Agency, to non-agricultural use? b) Conflict with existing zoning for Χ agricultural use, or a Williamson Act contract? c) Conflict with existing zoning for, or cause Х rezoning of, forest land (as defined in Public Resources Code section 12220 (g)), timberland (as defined by Public Resources Code section 4526), or timberland zoned Timberland Production defined (as Government Code section 51104 (g))?
+Result in the loss of forest land or d) Χ conversion of forest land to non-forest use? e) Involve other changes in the existing X environment which, due to their location or nature, could result in conversion of Farmland, to nonagricultural use or conversion of forest land to non-forest use?